alinso/java-examples/examples/java-se/swing/frame/window-icon-images/README.md

 # Window Icon Images

-This example shows how to apply a list of images to a `javax.swing.JFrame` for the window icon so that the platform/Operating System can choose the most appropriate icon(s) from the list.
+This example shows how to apply a list of images to a `javax.swing.JFrame` for the window icon so that the *Operating System* can choose the most appropriate icon(s) from the list.

-This example uses the new `setIconImages(List<? extends Image> icons)` method available since Java 6 in `java.awt.Window` and all subclasses (like `JFrame`).
+The code uses the new `setIconImages(List<? extends Image> icons)` method available since Java 6 in `java.awt.Window` and all subclasses (like `javax.swing.JFrame` and `javax.swing.JDialog`).

-The icons in this example are expressly in different colors so that you can clearly see how/where the platform/Operating System uses them.
+The icons in this example are expressly in different colors so that you can clearly see how/where are used by the *Operating System*.

 ### Requirements